ITTechnic/PikiOs/README.md

 ## TODO

-- fix inital lighttpd config
+- fix inital lighttpd config - currently to get it working out of the box you will need to manually edit this see [silex instructions](http://silex.sensiolabs.org/doc/2.0/web_servers.html#lighttpd)
+- fix gpu set issue #dtoverlay=vc4-kms-v3d and also needs the installer to run

 - fix initial httpd check issues
+- rename check_for_httpd to something more obvious
 - configurable boot screen for silent branded startups
-- gpu set? #dtoverlay=vc4-kms-v3d
-- ONEPAGEOS is tightly bound to their app url :( make this configurable

 - work on variants, which are not really well supported atm, allow drop in installer scripts in variants
 - image caching mid build for resumes?
 - some folder structure changes for better separation